RainEggplant/express-mongoose-template/README.md

 Get started developing...

-You need to configure your database at `.env` and set it up.
+You need to create a `.env` file and configure your database at first, then set up the database and start developing / testing.

 ```shell
 # install deps